clami66/AF_unmasked/README.md

     --separate_homomer_msas
 ```

+This behavior can be disabled with `--noseparate_homomer_msas`.

-## Clipping the MSAs to speedup computation
+## Clipping the MSAs to speed up computation

 Use the `[uniprot,mgnify,uniref,bfd]_max_hits` flags to limit the number of sequences to include from each alignment file.
 For example, if we only want to use 200 sequences from mgnify and uniref, while only keeping a single sequence from other alignments: